 What are dental implants?

 A dental implant is essentially a replacement for a missing tooth’s root.
 It is an effective substitute once you lose a tooth or when a dentist pulls one.
 They are typically made of titanium, a biocompatible material.
 An implant looks like a tiny post with threads, similar to a screw.
 A dentist will place it into the jaw bone via a surgical procedure.

 Who is a candidate for dental implants?

 Most people will qualify for dental implants.
 The patient will need to be in good overall and oral health and have adequate bone structure to support an implant.
 Age is typically not a factor as long as the patient is healthy, although we do not recommend children get implants.
-When you schedule a consultation with Dr. Elliott she will look for these key elements necessary for getting dental implants.
+When you schedule a consultation with Dr. Comeau she will look for these key elements necessary for getting dental implants.

 Yes!
 Many people who have not had success with dentures have chosen to replace them with dental implants.
 Dentures take a while to get used to and require a lot of extra time-consuming care.
 They force the patient to eat a restricted diet and often slip around in the mouth causing slurred speech.